ivansalines/unified-theory-of-motion/README.md

 -U(\rho)
 $$

-“Geometry is not a constraint on motion.
+“Geometry is not imposed on motion.
-It is the shape motion reveals.”
+It is a form motion may reveal under equilibrium conditions.”

 ---

 ## 📘 Overview

-This repository contains the complete set of documents, numerical simulations, and computational tools that constitute the **Unified Theory of Motion** — a framework in which **mass, energy, geometry, and particle-like structures** arise from *organized, stationary patterns of motion* in a continuous field.
+This repository collects a structured set of documents, numerical experiments, and computational tools developed within an ongoing research program referred to here as the *Unified Theory of Motion*.

-The work develops:

-- a decomposition of motion into **density** and **phase**,
-- mass as **stationary organized motion**,
-- stable **toroidal solitons** as geometric quanta of motion,
-- the natural emergence of **quantized geometry**,
-- and a unified bridge between **Relativity, quantum behavior, and field theory**.
+The term is used as a **working designation**, describing an exploratory framework that investigates how organized, stationary patterns of motion may give rise to mass, geometry, and particle-like structures in continuous field models.

-All documents are organized in progressive order, from the foundational insight to advanced theoretical phenomenology.
+The materials are organized progressively, from conceptual foundations to more advanced theoretical and numerical explorations.

 ---